jacobm3/terrafai/README.md

 🛠️ Multiple Operations: Extensible framework to apply a variety of operations like "optimize", "cleanup", "document" etc.
 🚀 Dry Run Mode: Preview the changes without making actual API calls.

+All changes will be placed into a timestamped subdirectory of your current project.

 ## Prerequisites

 - OpenAI API Key: To access GPT-4 services